WEGP

 WEGP (1390 AM) is a radio station in Presque Isle, Maine.
 The station airs a Catholic talk format as an affiliate of Relevant Radio, and is owned by Relevant Radio, Inc. WEGP's transmitter is off Chapman Road in Presque Isle.
-It is the most powerful AM station in Northern Maine, broadcasting at 25,000 watts by day, using a non-directional antenna.
-But at night, to protect other stations on AM 1390, WEGP drops its power to 10,000 watts and uses a directional antenna.
+It is the most powerful AM station in Northern Maine, broadcasting at 5,000 watts full-time, and using a non-directional antenna during the day.
+But at night, to protect other stations on 1390 AM, WEGP switches to a directional antenna.